 - Needing to spend significant time filling out various forms for HR

 The good news is that all these challenges can be overcome simply by having a well-defined onboarding procedure.
 Check out our remote onboarding tips to discover what you can do to make the process easy and enjoyable for everyone.

 Best practices for a smooth remote onboarding process

 It’s best to send a new employee a welcome email on their first day which includes:

 - Resources they will need

-- Step-by-step checklist explaining how to get set up on company platforms and channels
+- A step-by-step checklist explaining how to get set up on company platforms and channels

 - Information about company culture, vision, values, and mission

 Team members can also reach out to work cooperatively with the new employee.
-Whether they kindly offer tips or collaborate on an assignment, this interaction allows the new hire to smoothly transition into the new position.
-HR can also match up the new employee with a buddy, who’s available to answer questions, provide encouragement, and mentor the new employee.
+Whether they offer tips on workflow or collaborate on an assignment, this interaction allows the new hire to smoothly transition into their position.
+HR can also match the new employee up with a buddy, who’s available to answer questions, provide encouragement, and mentor the new employee.